barryclark/jekyll-now/_posts/2021-2-14-Selecting-Dialogue-Buttons-on-macOS-with-Keyboard.md

-# Select a Dialogue Button on macOS with Your Keyboard
-Created: 2021-02-14
+---
+layout: post
+title: Selecting Dialogue Buttons On Macos With Keyboard
+---

 ## About